apostrophecms/ai-poc/README.md

 **"Why didn't it work?"** AI can be unpredictable, but please share your feedback with `tom@apostrophecms.com`.
 Please use the subject line "Chatbot PoC feedback."

 **"Why did the unit tests fail?"** See above.
 However, they should usually pass.

+**"Why doesn't it support OpenAI/Google?"** For PoC purposes we've gone with one model, but we plan a more general-purpose AI integration in ApostropheCMS core that will allow the developer to select the model.